publiclab/publiclab-archive/notes/gretchengehrke/08-02-2017/what-is-your-favorite-program-to-plot-data-from-a-data-logger.md

 ---
-title: "What is your favorite program to plot data from a data logger? "\ntagnames: 'question:general, question:data-logging, question:data-logger'
+title: "What is your favorite program to plot data from a data logger? "

+tagnames: 'question:general, question:data-logging, question:data-logger'
 author: gretchengehrke
 path: /notes/gretchengehrke/08-02-2017/what-is-your-favorite-program-to-plot-data-from-a-data-logger.md
 nid: 14710